-You’ll know if you have a wild animal in your attic because there’s a good chance you’ll hear it.
+You’ll know if you have a wild animal such as a squirrel in your attic because there’s a good chance you’ll hear it.
 Many of the animals that have a habit of living up there are nocturnal, so when you go to bed at night, ready to close your eyes and dream the long day away, these creatures will be waking up.
 They’ll be getting ready to leave your house to find food, a mate, and hang out with buddies.
 This is the time that most critters will make the most noise.

 Thankfully, although a real pain in the backside for most homeowners, the noise these animals make can actually be a good thing.
 It can help you to pinpoint the exact source of a problem, as well giving you the opportunity to protect your home when you realize the pattern and know that the animal has left your home for a few hours.
 Rather than sticking a pillow over your head and praying for the problem yo go away, you should grab your flashlight and start investigating.